vuejs/vuepress/packages/docs/docs/theme/inheritance.md

 ## Concepts

-To introduce this section, let's start with a few basic concepts:
+To introduce this section, let’s start with a few basic concepts:

-- **Atomic theme**：i.e. the parent theme, which is implemented entirely from scratch, like the default theme.
+- **Atomic theme**：that is the parent theme, which is implemented entirely from scratch, like the default theme.
-- **Derived theme**：i.e. the child theme, which is created based on parent theme.
+- **Derived theme**：that is the child theme, which is created based on parent theme.

 ::: tip
-For now theme inheritance doesn't support high-order inheritance, that means, a derived theme cannot be inherited.
+For now theme inheritance doesn’t support high-order inheritance, that means, a derived theme cannot be inherited.
 :::

 ## Usage